mjordan/archivematicaworkshop/README.md

 1. to allow users to add content to Archivematica and
 2. to allow users to choose from among the digital preservation options applicable to the content they or others have added.

+The Dashboard is fairly simple: for the most part, it provides a list of microservices and prompts the user for a decision when one needs to be made:

 ![Archivematica Dashboard](https://www.archivematica.org/mediawiki/images/thumb/1/1a/CreateSIPs-10.png/800px-CreateSIPs-10.png)

 The Dashboard organizes the workflow into the main functional componenents of the OAIS model: Transfer, Ingest, Archival storage, Access, and Administration.
 Depending on the permissions granted to the user who is logged in, some of these tabs might not be visible.